Key Steps from Legacy Insurance Systems to Insurtech Platforms

 Â

-#2 Integration capability: To stay competitive as new technologies emerge, choose systems designed to integrate seamlessly with third-party tools, such as CRM platforms or IoT devices.Â
+#2 Integration capability: To stay competitive as new technologies emerge, choose systems designed to integrate with third-party tools, such as CRM platforms or IoT devices.Â

 Â